p4lang/p4c/backends/ebpf/psa/README.md

 }
 ```

+The same mechanism for RESUBMIT is used in the TC-based and XDP-based design.

 ### NU (Normal Unicast), NM (Normal Multicast), CI2E (Clone Ingress to Egress)

+**TC-based design**

 NU, NM and CI2E refer to process of sending packet from the PSA Ingress Pipeline (more specifically from the Traffic Manager)
 to the PSA Egress pipeline.
 The NU path is implemented in the eBPF subsystem by invoking the `bpf_redirect()` helper from